hawtio/hawtio/CONTRIBUTING.md

 We love contributions!
 We really need your help to make [hawt.io](http://hawt.io/) even more hawt!

+Many thanks to all of our [existing contributors](https://github.com/hawtio/hawtio/graphs/contributors)!
+But we're greedy, we want more!

 Here's some notes to help you get started:

 ## Getting Started